 One of the elements of Entangled Lives that I have come to enjoy most is the book’s “Coda,” which traces how the town of Hadley has understood, forgotten, and remembered this aspect of its labor history.
 These pages look at pastkeeping among the 19th and 20th-century members of the Porter-Phelps-Huntington family, the c.
 1930 the creation of the Hadley Farm Museum (itself a gesture in resistance to the emphasis on elite American decorative arts, and a call to preserve instead agricultural and labor history—I’m hoping to write about that in the future), the mid-twentieth-century founding of the historic house museum at Forty Acres and its more recent evolution as a site interpreting women’s labor (actively engaging the scholarship of Laurel Thatcher Ulrich, Christopher Clark, and others), and other efforts to contemplate how Hadley and communities like it have preserved and interpreted histories of women’s work.
 I hope that contemplating those trajectories in our collective memory help inform the interpretation of early American women’s work today.

-Now that you’re book is out, what are some books you’re looking forward to catching up on?
+Now that your book is out, what are some books you’re looking forward to catching up on?

 Jeremy Zallon’s American Lucifers, which you recently profiled here, is literally right this minute on the top of my to-read stack; I’m always trying to keep up with new work in American material culture, and am eager to dig into this book.
 And—as I remain at heart a historian of women, craft skill, and fiber arts—I can hardly wait to pick up Hinda Mandell’s edited collection Crafting Dissent: Handicraft as Protest from the American Revolution to the Pussyhats.